danhammer/iwt/README.md

 ### Aggregate water information by district

 There are actually two steps to this work, both the JavaScript to process the satellite imagery on Earth Engine and the Python code to process the (rather messy) output from Earth Engine.
-The JavaScript aggregates
+The JavaScript, [`aggregate.js`](code/aggregate.js), aggregates the imagery for each district and exports to a CSV on Google Drive.
+The Python, [`process_results.py`](code/process_results.py), then processes the CSV into a Pandas data frame, cleans and reshapes the output, and finally outputs to yet another CSV for upload to Carto.

 > **input**: fusion table of simplified boundaries